wa6pzb/RuralPhone/worklog.md

 ## Ideas
 Send DTMF reserved tones like "A" on an interval to signal line in use

+## Notes
 using https://app.smartdraw.com/ to draw and snap simple drawings for the project

-Note: H11AA1 Optocouplwr line detection device
+Note: H11AA1 Optocoupler line detection device